Shubhamkar20/JavaScript/README.md

 click on + of the respective folders/files to save click on 3 dots. click on push now come back to repository and files are saved

+# Types of dataType
+1. string
+2. number
+3. boolean  --> returns true or false
+4. bigint
+5. null    ---> it is a object.
+6. undefined   --> value is not defined but not empty
+7. symbol
+8. object

+# DataTypes conversion confusion
+why string to nubmer conversion is confusing

+# Operations
++, -, *, /, %

+# Unary operators
+Increment (++)
+Decrement (--)